gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * "Expiration Delta" defined in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}, with default value 0.

+Furthermore, the CBOR map in the payload of the Joining Response MUST also include the following new parameters, defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document.

+* The 'kdc_nonce' parameter, which is a CBOR byte string encoding a dedicated nonce N_KDC generated by the Group Manager.
+For N_KDC, it is RECOMMENDED to use a 8-byte long random nonce.

+* The 'kdc_cred' parameter, which is a CBOR byte string encoding the Group Manager's public key in its original binary representation.
+The Group Manager's public key MUST be compatible with the encoding, signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

+* The 'kdc_cred_verify' parameter, which is a CBOR byte string encoding a proof-of-possession (PoP) evidence computed by the Group Manager.
+The PoP evidence is computed over the nonce N_KDC, which is specified in the 'kdc_nonce' and taken as PoP input.
+The PoP evidence is computed as defined below.

+   - If the group is not a pairwise-only group, the PoP evidence MUST be a signature.
+The Group Manager computes the signature by using the signature algorithm used in the OSCORE group, as well as its own private key associated to the public key specified in the 'kdc_cred' parameter.

+   - If the group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.

+      MAC = HKDF(salt, IKM, info, L)

+      The input parameters of HKDF are as follows.

+        * salt takes as value the empty byte string.

+        * IKM is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the ECDH algorithm used in the OSCORE group.
+The Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
+For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}}.

+        * info takes as value the PoP input.

+        * L is equal to 8, i.e., the size of the MAC, in bytes.

 As a last action, the Group Manager MUST store the Gid specified in the 'contextId' parameter of the 'key' parameter, as the Birth Gid of the joining node in the joined group (see {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}).
 This applies also in case the node is in fact re-joining the group; in such a case, the newly determined Birth Gid overwrites the one currently stored.

+## Receiving the Joining Response {#ssec-join-resp-processing}

+Upon receiving the Joining Response, the joining node retrieves the Group Manager's public key from the 'kdc_cred' parameter.
+The joining node MUST verify the proof-of-possession (PoP) evidence specified in the 'kdc_cred_verify' parameter of the Joining Response as defined below.

+* If the group is not a pairwise-only group, the PoP evidence is a signature.
+The joining node verifies it by using the public key of the Group Manager, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.

+* If the group is a pairwise-only group, the PoP evidence is a MAC.
+The joining node recomputes the MAC through the same process taken by the Group Manager when computing the value of the 'kdc_cred_verify' parameter (see {{ssec-join-resp}}), with the difference that the joining node uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Group Manager.
+The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Joining Response.

+In case of failed verification of the PoP evidence, the joining node MUST stop processing the Joining Response and MAY send a new Joining Request to the Group Manager (see {{ssec-join-req-sending}}).

-Finally, the joining node uses the information received in the Joining Response to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
+In case of successful verification of the PoP evidence, the joining node uses the information received in the Joining Response to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
 When doing so: